aryalmilan/Character_RNN/README.md

 # Character_RNN
-Train and Generate text using char level RNN
+Train and Generate text using character level RNN

-##Train and generate your own text
+#Train and generate your own text

 python3 main.py Train --file_path path_to_txt

-##Generate text using trained model
+#Generate text using trained model
 This model has been trained on two Shakespear text.
 One is poem and another play

 To generate poem

 python3 main.py Generate --type Poem

 To generate play

 python3 main.py Generate --type Play

 ##Examples of Poem Generated

 Lord of my love, and then that weilt, and lie,

 For me to I fine nothing speaken might,

 Which see payough heart ke then beholds to be,

 And retair besiege your self was seelly stay,

 I then I be unon thine.

-For should I cane ofle have lite wete with with wind's worked kadd, Against can siter the sworn that I may's quain,
+For should I cane ofle have lite wete with with wind's worked kadd,

+Against can siter the sworn that I may's quain,

 And since will of me a good dead.

 How can my love sould an wence formest,

 That made my love no such death,

 Which bust as, what is, false thou thou mading,

 Not that your bravingant, every then